marcpinet/epidemic-modeling/README.md

 ## Contributions

-Special thanks to [loicpantano](https://github.com/loicpantano) and [marcusaasjensen](https://github.com/marcusaasjensen) for their contributions.
+Special thanks to [loicpantano](https://github.com/loicpantano) for some ideas and [marcusaasjensen](https://github.com/marcusaasjensen) for its participation in the project (he made a its own simulation in C# of an airport with graphs, see [marcus' simulation](https://github.com/marcusaasjensen/covid-simulation)).

-We were in the same team for this project and we worked together on different programs (see [marcus' simulation](https://github.com/marcusaasjensen/covid-simulation))
+We were in the same team for this project and we worked together on different programs.